 Contributed by Angela Nagy, GreenStep Solutions

 Angela Nagy is the CEO of GreenStep Solutions.
-Through their Sustainable Tourism division, she and her team work with tourism businesses and destinations to assess, accelerate, and certify their sustainability performance.
+Through their Sustainable Tourism division, she and her team work with tourism businesses and destinations to assess, accelerate, and provide certification for their sustainability performance